Elkarloz/Kawaktest/README.md

 # Kawaktest
  Test Kawak

- ### In the project directory, you can runIn the project directory, you can run:
+ ### In the project directory, you can run in the project directory, you can run:
 `npm i`

 ### Run the app